Benna Namugwanya: Career

 Her first job was as a teacher at Alliance High School, serving in that capacity until 1995.
 Shen transferred to Saint Augustine College, in Wakiso, teaching there from 1996 until 1998.

 In 1998, Benna Namugwanya was hired by Mubende District Local Government, as an Inspector of Schools, serving in that capacity for six years.
 In 2004, she was promoted to the position of Assistant District Education Officer, in Mubende District, serving in that capacity for one year.
 In 2005, she was again promoted to Acting District Education Officer, serving for two years in that position.
 She became the District Education Officer in 2007, serving in that capacity until 2010.

-In 2011 she entered Ugandan elective politics, by contesting the Mubende District Women's Constituency, under the ruling National Resistance Movement political party ticket.
+In 2011 she entered Ugandan elective politics, by contesting the Mubende District Women's Constituenc, under the ruling National Resistance Movement political party ticket.
 She won and was re-elected in 2016.
 In the cabinet list, released on 6 June 2016, Namugwanya was named the Minister of State for Kampala City Affairs, deputizing Beti Olive Namisango Kamya-Turomwe, the full cabinet minister.